 Airports have become a place with a huge traffic of people.
 Millions of dollars of investment have made major airports more than just buildings for flights.
 Customer expectations about what they can do have changed completely in the last decade.
 Managers of these facilities must meet the new demands by adopting the most disruptive technological solutions.
-Indoor geolocation is becoming particularly relevant, and Situm is a reference for its indoor positioning technology with the highest accuracy and minimum dedicated infrastructure
+Indoor geopositioning is becoming particularly relevant, and Situm is a reference for its indoor navigation technology with the highest accuracy and minimum dedicated infrastructure.

 In these small cities that the airports have become, the commercial areas as added value for the passenger and as extra income for the airports are decisive.
 The great problem for airport managers is that they must evolve a management model focused on the transit of people to another of the exploitation of the spaces.
 Airports that want to generate more revenues, increase profitability and increase productivity must ensure that the customer enjoys the stay and is motivated to shop during it.